 The Sacramento-San Joaquin Delta is an inland freshwater estuary subject to intensive management.
 The Delta Simulation Model II (DSM2) is one of the most commonly used hydrodynamic models for Delta planning and management with modules for hydrodynamics (HYDRO), water quality (QUAL), and particle tracking (PTM).
 The California Department of Water Resources uses DSM2 for planning and operation of the State Water Project (SWP) and Central Valley Project (CVP) diversion pumping as well as for management and satisfaction of stringent water quality standards.
 Despite the widespread use of DSM2, we are not aware of any tools for interactively visualizing DSM2 HYDRO output.
 An easy-to-use visualization tool expands the accessibility of DSM2 output beyond hydrodynamic modelers to include biologists, water managers, and water users.

 Our initial work focused on visualizing the effects of inflow and exports on large-scale hydrodynamic patterns across numerous Delta channels.
 One of our motivating questions was how to identify the ‘footprint’ of diversion pumping at the SWP and CVP facilities.
 Those interests led us to an interactive, map-based approach where the map both displays large-scale patterns and allows for navigation among channels to display channel-level details.
 We used the Shiny web framework to build a Delta Hydrodynamics app that provides interactivity with our analysis of outputs from a set of DSM2 runs.
-The DSM2 HYDRO Visualization Tool (DSM2 Viz Tool) is a general tool that allows for uploading DSM2 output files to create the same visualizations used in the Delta Hydrodynamics app.
+The DSM2 HYDRO Visualization Tool (DSM2 Viz Tool) is a general tool that allows for uploading DSM2 output files to create similar visualizations as used in the Delta Hydrodynamics app.

 If you want to learn more about the DSM2 Viz Tool, you can install it and play around with the example files.
 If you just want a quick peek at the core ideas, then take a look at the Delta Hydrodynamics app.
 We are currently working on a short manuscript that describes the DSM2 Viz Tool, which will become the natural starting point for learning about the tool.